perusio/drupal-with-nginx/README.md

-      You should delete this command from your shell history afterwards with `history -d <command number>` or alternatively omit the `-b` switch then you'll be prompted for the password.
+      You should delete this command from your shell history afterwards with `history -d <command number>` or alternatively omit the `-b` switch, then you'll be prompted for the password.

       This creates the file (there's a `-c` switch).
 For adding additional users omit the `-c`.